ryanq47/WhisperNet-Offensive/development/gui/docs/General.md

         - all old print commands + extra logging in there too, and in simple_http.py
         - nuke not needed dumb test
     - [X] get output to screen working
+    - [ ] Accurate connection menu/if connected
+        - server status/connection/ping

+- [ ] 401 error
+    - [X]basically, if 401, use creds, re-login
+        function done, haven't run itno the bug since tho. weird. its there if needed Add logout button too

 - [ ] formj
     - [ ] Docs on key constructor/whole process